A long history in Penn State child abuse case

 But the Pennsylvania Attorney General did not contact the charity until early 2011.
 In the interim period, it appears investigators were working on building their case, which was taken up in 2009 by Pennsylvania's then attorney general, Tom Corbett, who has since been elected governor.

-Corbett, an ex-officio member of Penn State's board, told reporters this week he supported the firing of Paterno and Spanier.
+Corbett, an ex-officio member of Penn State's board, told reporteweek he supported the firing of Paterno and Spanier.
 "When it comes to the safety of children, there can be no margin of error," Corbett told a news conference.
 He said he was "disappointed" in the two men for their lack of oversight.

 The Harrisburg Patriot-News, citing five sources, reported in March 2011 that a grand jury had been meeting for at least 18 months to consider child abuse allegations against Sandusky.